ProactiveProgrammers/www.proactiveprogrammers.com/includes/admonitions/admonish-git.md

 !!! note

-    Don't forget that one of the principles of proactive programming is the effective use use of a **version control system**, like Git.
+    Don't forget that one of the principles of proactive programming is the effective use of a **version control system**, like Git.
 When your source code and project documentation are stored in a GitHub repository your laptop could crash and you can still recover your work!
 As [Chris Beams](https://chris.beams.io/) writes in [*How to Write a Git Commit Message*](https://chris.beams.io/posts/git-commit/), "a well-crafted Git
     commit message is the best way to communicate context about a change to